 You will not cloak, hide, spoof, or otherwise obscure the URL of your Site containing Special Links (including by use of redirecting links) or the user agent of the application in which the Program Content is displayed or used such that we cannot reasonably determine the site or application from which a customer clicks through such Special Link to Amazon site.

 Amazon says you can’t obscure the link.
-If it’s not obvious you’re sending website visitors to Amazon, then you’re in jeopardy.
+If it’s not obvious you’re sending web page visitors to Amazon, then you’re in trouble

 Google also recognizes the bulk of affiliate networks and will not index these links found inside your posts.